- Applying for a Schengen Visa in the UK

-If this is your case, to get your Schengen Visa from the UK, you need to submit the following documentation:
+If this is your case, to get your Schengen Visa from the UK, you need to book an appointment with the relevant consulate or embassy in London and will be required to submit the following documentation:

 Although it is an EU state member, the UK is not part of the Schengen system.
 Consequently, if you are a non-EU or EEA national, you cannot enter the UK with a Schengen Visa.